gangdong/gangdong.github.io/_posts/2021-06-03-Python-pypy.markdown

 0.148446083069
 {% endhighlight %}

-when using CPython to run the code.
+The result of using CPython to run the code.
 {% highlight python %}
 david@david-VirtualBox:~/Study/python$ python3 test.py
 19.179446935653687